Penn Jillette: Politics

-and endorsed Libertarian Party nominee Gary Johnson for President in 2012 and 2016.
+and endorsed Libertarian Party nominee Gary Johnson for president in 2012 and 2016.
 However, he participated in vote swapping in 2016 by voting for Democratic nominee Hillary Clinton in the swing state of Nevada, in exchange for "10 or 11" of his friends promising to vote for Johnson in blue states like California and New York.

 In 2020, Jillette distanced himself from aspects of libertarianism, particularly surrounding COVID-19.
 In an interview with Big Think, he stated, "[A] lot of the illusions that I held dear, rugged individualism, individual freedoms, are coming back to bite us in the ass."
 He went on to elaborate, "[I]t seems like getting rid of the gatekeepers gave us Trump as president, and in the same breath, in the same wind, gave us not wearing masks, and maybe gave us a huge unpleasant amount of overt racism."

+In a 2024 interview, he said he renounced his libertarianism as a result of the COVID-19 pandemic after a libertarian group asked him to speak at an anti-mask rally.
+"The fact they sent me this email is something I need to be very ashamed of, and I need to change" adding "Many times when I identified as Libertarian, people said to me, 'It's just rich white guys that don't want to be told what to do,' and I had a zillion answers to that — and now that seems 100 percent accurate."

 In the 2020 United States presidential election, Jillette endorsed Andrew Yang in the Democratic primary.
-In an op-ed for CNN after that year's general election, he stated that he "used to identify as Libertarian", but voted for Joe Biden.
+In an op-ed for CNN after that year's general election, he stated that he "used to identify as Libertarian," but voted for Joe Biden.
+In a January 2024 interview, he stated regarding the upcoming presidential election: "I'm going to vote Democrat, maybe that's all you need to know.
+I will not vote for a third-party candidate."